 The Day Google PageRank Died and Why

 October 24th, 2007 marked the day when PageRank died.
 It became virtually useless or worthless.
 Why?
 What was the purpose of Google PageRank in the first place?

 That’s why Google is where it is now: the leader in search.
 PageRank was determined by the number and “value” of links.

 The more links and the better the links (a link by the Washington Post is of course better than one by a small unknown website like mine) the higher the PageRank.

 In the beginning, a higher PageRank meant almost automatically a higher position in the organic Google search results.
 Nowadays you mostly see ads on top.

 A site having a 7 would outrank a PR 6 website which would come before a PageRank 5 page.
 Logical isn’t it?
 Over the years the algorithm became increasingly complex though.

 Google added more and more so called ranking factors such as domain age.

 Thus a PageRank 7 site could be outranked by a PageRank 3 site if the latter was significantly more relevant to the search query.
 Google itself claims to use about 200 “signals” in their ranking algorithm.

 Still PageRank was used to determine which pages have authority as it still measured the number and power of links.

 Then Google PageRank finally stopped to reflect the number and strength of of incoming links.
 Now it is determined in a way nobody can trust anymore.
 Let me explain:

-First the good news: onreact.com still got PageRank 6.
+First the good news: onreact.com got PageRank 6.
 Hooray!
 Wait.
-Now the bad news: The Washington Post has got just 5!
+Now the bad news: The Washington Post just got 5!

 Do you now really think I am more important than the Washington Post or the most popular blog on the globe?

 Do you really assume that I am 1/3 more important than the Problogger and twice as important as Andy Beard?

-The bottom line is: Google PageRank is now meaningless, you can’t trust it anymore whatsoever!
+The bottom line is: Google PageRank is now meaningless as a metric, you can’t trust it anymore whatsoever!

 Users who depended on the Google PageRank bar to determine the authority of a site can dump it now.

 Google is the new Microsoft.
 It uses their monopolistic market position to wield power over you.